 Temperature

 The Temperature is a simple temperature measurement from a thermistor.
-The thermistor may be embedded in the meter cube if it’s a leaded meter or the enclosure in the case of the non-leaded option.
+The thermistor may be embedded in the meter cube if it’s a leaded meter or the enclosure for the non-leaded option.

 Available configurations